1937 tour of Germany by the Duke and Duchess of Windsor: 11–23 October 1937

 A welcoming crowd of approximately 2,000 lined the streets outside the station.
 The German media had set great store by the Windsors' visit from the beginning.
 As the Windsors were leaving, the crowd surged forward, and a crush ensued.
 That, noted Cadbury, destroyed the "majestic air" of the reception that Ley had organised.
 With few of the crowd having seen them, the couple were driven away at high-speed in their Mercedes, to their hotel, the Kaiserhof.

 The couple were treated like royalty by the German aristocracy, which "would bow and curtsy towards [the Duchess], and she was treated with all the dignity and status that the Duke always wanted".
-On their first night in Berlin, they joined Foreign Minister Joachim von Ribbentrop for dinner at Horcher.
+On their first night in Berlin, they joined Ribbentrop for dinner at Horcher.
 The night was attended by Speer with whom they discussed classical music, and Magda and Joseph Goebbels, who were Germany's de facto first lady and Reich Minister of Propaganda respectively.
 After their meeting, Goebbels wrote in his diary that "the duke is wonderful—a nice, sympathetic fellow who is open and clear and with a healthy understanding of people ...
 It's a shame he is no longer king.
 With him we would have entered into an alliance."
 The Duchess did not reciprocate, describing him as "a tiny, wispy gnome with an enormous skull", but Magda, she continued, was "the prettiest woman I saw in Germany".
 The Windsors dined with his cousin the Duke of Saxe-Coburg and Gotha on the 19th.
-This dinner was attended by over 100 guests, the Duke later recalled, many whom he had "hobnobbed" with at both his father's jubilee and then his funeral.
+The Duke later recalled that the dinner was attended by over 100 guests, many whom he had "hobnobbed" with at both his father's jubilee and then his funeral.